ucb-bar/dsptools/doc/Numbers.md

   * a.truncate
   * a.isWhole

-# Additional operations support by T of UInt, SInt
+# Typeclasses supported by UInt, SInt
 * IsIntegral
   * a % b
   * a.isOdd
   * a.isEven

-# Additional (non-synthesizable) operations for DspReal (Not part of type classes)
+# Operations (non-synthesizable) supported by DspReal (not part of a type class)
 * a / b
 * Requires `import dsptools.numbers.RealTrig`
   * Implemented with Verilator default operations